ActiveGamers/ByteTrim/README.md

 ## Installation 💻

 1. Download the [Installer](https://github.com/ActiveGamers/ByteTrim/releases) for Windows.
-2. Run the installer and follow the instructions.
-3. Optionally, run the application right after installation or open the GitHub page from the Finish Page checkboxes.
+2. run the application right after installation :)

-> ⚠️ Note: Video Minimizer is self-contained, so it does **not require .NET to be installed** on your system.
+> ✅ ByteTrim is self-contained, so it does **not require .NET to be installed** on your system.

 ---

 ## Usage 🎥

-1. Launch Video Minimizer from the desktop shortcut or start menu.
+1. Launch ByteTrim from the desktop shortcut or start menu.
 2. Select a folder containing videos you want to compress.
 3. Click **Compress** to reduce the video sizes.
 4. Check the output folder for your minimized videos.